cmcqueen/aes-min/README.md

 Testing
 -------

-This has had no testing so far.
+This has had minimal testing, by inspection of encryption/decryption of a few of the test vectors.

 [1]: http://en.wikipedia.org/wiki/Advanced_Encryption_Standard